-Students who have been granted more than one deferred examination or term-work privilege may be required by their Faculty/Program office to reduce their course load during the term in which the deferred examinations are being written.
+Students who have been granted more than one deferred examination may be required by their Faculty/Program office to reduce their course load during the term in which the deferred examinations are being written.
 The decision on a reduced load will be made and communicated with the decision on the application for deferred examinations.

 Transfer to the Faculty of Humanities